Skip to main content Skip to main navigation Skip to footer content

 • EEC 1001 3 credits

-• Copple, C. & Bredekamp, S. (Eds.).
-(2009).
-Developmentally appropriate practice in early childhood programs: Serving children from birth through age 8 (3rd ed.).
-Washington, D.C.: NAEYC.
+• National Association of Early Childhood Education.
+(2022).
+Developmentally appropriate practices in early childhood education.
+Serving children from birth through age 8.
+NAEYC.

 • EEC 1309 3 credits

 • Beloglovsky, M. & Daly, L. (2015).
 Early learning theories made visible.
-St. Paul, MN: Redleaf Press.
-Epstein, A. S. (2014).
-The intentional teacher: Choosing the best strategies for young children’s learning (2nd ed.).
-Washington, D.C.: NAEYC.
+Redleaf Press.

 • EEC 1601 3 credits

-• No Book
+• No Textbook Required.

 • EEC 2300 3 credits